C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 This understanding, that a map is an abstraction of reality, relying on preset conventions that vary depending on what story the map should tell, when this story was told and at whom it was addressed, is fundamental to approaching maps in historical research.

-There are multiple ways for historians to use maps for historical research.
-They can serve as primary sources which offer information on spaces at the time they were produced or for insights into how different societies perceived and represented space at different times.
-However, historians also use maps as analytical tools to convey knowledge or as powerful visualization tools to communicate historical findings and narratives.
-For this, oftentimes, Geographic Information Systems (GIS), which allow for layering of information in the form of data – from demographic information to locations of buildings – and tracking spatial changes over time are used.
+There are multiple ways for historians to use maps for their research.
+They can serve as primary sources, which offer information on spaces at the time they were produced, or for insights into how different societies perceived and represented space at different times.
+However, historians also use maps as analytical tools to convey knowledge, or as powerful visualization tools to communicate historical findings and narratives.
+For this Geographic Information Systems (GIS) are oftentimes used to track changes over time.
+For GIS allow layering of information in the form of data – from demographic information to locations of buildings.

 The technological tools we have at our disposal today, have transformed how historians access and utilize cartographic resources.
 In this lesson we will differentiate between two types of maps: (1) maps which were produced in the analogue age but are now accessible as a digital representation online; and (2) maps which were “born digital”.

-## 1 Acceding to maps in the digital age: the mediation of the online repository
+## 1 Accessing maps in the digital age: the mediation of the online repository

 *Learning outcome 1 -critically analyze a digital repository to evaluate the provenance of a map*

 *Learning outcome 2 -recognize the variety of digital repositories providing access to maps*

-*Learning outcome 3 - identify forms of collaborative participation in maps arcival description*
+*Learning outcome 3 - identify forms of collaborative participation in maps' archival description*

-In the digital age, it is far easier to access maps, than it was before.
+In the digital age, it is substantially easier to access maps than ever before.
 With the onset of large-scale digitization efforts at libraries and archives, maps have also become far more accessible due to their availability online.
 Digital libraries and repositories provide manifold cartographic sources.
 However, the number of openly accessible maps, the quality of digitisation, the technical features linked to the maps as well as additional information provided to each map are highly disparate, **reflecting different purpose or conditions of creation of the archive**, means of funding, **or community investment**.

 ### 1.a Interrogating the (digital) map archive
 Each online library has its advantages and disadvantages, **but this is highly dependent on the intended use of the resources one wishes to make** and the research question(s).
 For some projects, a simple map giving an overview over a certain region may be already sufficient; other projects may necessitate very large scale maps including detailed information about the date of production, the publisher, etc. **In any case, the information provided by a map repository should allow historians to establish with certitude the provenance and the origin of the available resources.**